DerpyNewbie/LunarClientAPI/README.md

+# Description
+this is forked version of https://github.com/skeltalgit/LunarClientAPI. made it so you can configure messages/permissions bit more than original one.

+# Original message
 ## LunarClientAPI

 The Lunar Client API will allow you to detect when a player is running Lunar Client, enable and disable HUD modules, allow x-ray for your staff, and much more.